How we use your information

 Who we are

 The Natural History Museum is the UK's national museum of natural history, and a centre of scientific excellence in taxonomy and biodiversity.
 It includes the Natural History Museum at Tring.
 The Museum's mission is to maintain and develop its collections and use them to promote the discovery, understanding, responsible use and enjoyment of the natural world.

-If we do want to collect personally identifiable information through our website, we will be up front about this.
+If we do want to collect personally identifiable information via the website or other digital channels, we will be up front about this.
 We will make it clear when we collect personal information and will explain what we intend to do with it.